-Exquisite Asian Cooking an Drive By Graduation Parades — How Natalie Chu Does Shelter at Home | PaperCity Magazine
+Exquisite Asian Cooking and Drive-By Graduation Parades — How Natalie Chu Does Shelter at Home | PaperCity Magazine

-Exquisite Asian Cooking an Drive By Graduation Parades — How Natalie Chu Does Shelter at Home
+Exquisite Asian Cooking and Drive-By Graduation Parades — How Natalie Chu Does Shelter at Home

 How the Notable Dallasite is Making a Life at HomeBY Billy Fong // 05.15.20

-As we continue to spotlight the creative and relatable ways Dallas’ most notable names have been sheltering at home — a series that has included tips on how to stay busy and a cocktail recipe to reward yourself for a home-school job well done — today we have another of my past “She’s The Bomb girls” — Natalie Chu.
+As we continue to spotlight the creative and relatable ways Dallas’ most notable names have been sheltering at home — a series that has included tips on how to stay busy and a cocktail recipe to reward yourself for a home-school job well done — today we have another of PaperCity‘s former “She’s The Bomb girls” — Natalie Chu.

-Of all the folks we’ve profiled I’m she’s experiencing the most wanderlust — she has more airline miles that anyone I know.
-In fact, if you don’t follow her on Facebook, then immediately do.
+Of all the folks we’ve profiled, she’s experiencing the most wanderlust — she has more airline miles that anyone I know.
+In fact, if you don’t follow her on Facebook, then immediately do so.
 She has the best (and wittiest) “reviews” of airline food and airport lounges.

 I know very well (since I, too, am Asian) how integral food is to day-to-day life in our culture.
-Natalie has been cooking up a storm and my mouth has been continually watering as she posts dish after dish of the most amazing Asian delicacies to Instagram.
-She has been sheltering as home with her husband, Wilson Chu, and her daughter, Lexie, now home from Los Angeles where she was attending the University of Southern California.
-In fact, Lexi graduated this week — if you happened to be in their neighborhood today you might have seen the car parade that Natalie and her dear friend, Max Trowbridge, arranged in celebration.
+Natalie has been cooking up a storm, and my mouth has been continually watering as she posts dish after dish of the most amazing Asian delicacies to Instagram.
+She has been sheltering as home with her husband, Wilson Chu, and her daughter, Lexie, now home from L.A., where she was attending the University of Southern California.
+In fact, Lexi graduated this week — if you happened to be in their neighborhood today, you might have seen the car parade that Natalie and her dear friend, Max Trowbridge, arranged in celebration.

 PaperCity: Your quarantine playlist.